 The purpose of the supply chain project is to establish and maintain mutually beneficial relationships with local farmers in the area around the lodge.
 Previously, produce used in the lodge restaurant was purchased at the market in Sapa.
-However, it was impossible for our staff to monitor the amount and type of fertiliser and pesticides used.
-By working with local farmers and produce suppliers, we can regulate fertiliser and pesticide use and move towards serving wholly organic produce.
-Further, in line with the eco-concept applied throughout the entire Topas company, we can begin to develop a network of local suppliers as part of our commitment to community development.
+However, it was impossible for our staff to monitor the amount and type of fertilizer and pesticides used.
+By working with local farmers and produce suppliers, we can regulate fertilizer and pesticide use and move towards serving wholly organic produce.
+Furthermore, in line with the eco-concept applied throughout the entire Topas Explorer Group, we can begin to develop a network of local suppliers as part of our commitment to community development.

 The vegetable farm

 We have signed a contract with a local family to supply all our cabbage and chayote.
-The family own a smallholding located 500m from the TEL entrance in the direction of Tanh Khim where they raise a small number of pigs and chickens and tend to several rice and vegetables fields.
+The family owns a small holding of agricultural land located 500 meters from the Topas Ecolodge entrance in the direction of Thanh Kim where they raise a small number of pigs and chickens and tend to several rice and vegetables fields.

 The fruit farm

-The fruit farm is also located close to Than Phu, on a hilltop similar to the one at Topas Ecolodge.
+The fruit farm is also located close to Thanh Phu, on a hilltop similar to the one at Topas Ecolodge.
 It belongs to a former employee of the lodge and her husband who bought a few hectares of land and started growing oranges, lemons and guava.
-They now supply and deliver all our lemons and oranges, which are grown pesticide free and using ecological fertiliser which the couple make themselves from grass and manure.
+They now supply and deliver all our lemons and oranges, which are grown pesticide free and use only ecological fertilizer which the couple make themselves from grass and manure.

 The chicken farm

-The family also provide accommodation and a number of staff from the Ecolodge live with them.
-At Topas Ecolodge we have our own small chicken farm where we keep around 20 chickens bought from the farm that we use to supply our special mountain chicken menu.
-The chicken farm is located between the laundry house and room 101.
+The family also provide accommodation and a number of staff from Topas Ecolodge live with them.
+At the lodge we have our own small chicken farm where we keep around 20 chickens bought from the nearby farm that we use to offer our special mountain chicken dinner.
+The chicken farm is located between the laundry house and bungalow 101.